piccoqun/monthly_sales_forecast/README.md

 of bootstrap for demonstration.
 (The more the better)

-For each forecast date, model is retrained and the bootstrap prediction results are saved in a folder named after the date.
+For each forecast date, model is retrained and the bootstrap prediction results on validation sets are saved in a folder named after the date.
 Each prediction results is shown as

 ![picture](https://github.com/piccoqun/monthly_sales_forecast/blob/master/reports/model_15.01.2018/Predicted%20Actuals.png)